seamapi/precompose/README.md

 ## Requirements

-In addition to the Python modules that it requires, `holocron` also needs some external tools to do its work:
+In addition to the Python modules that it requires, `precompose` also needs some external tools to do its work:

 ### [Docker Compose](https://github.com/docker/compose)

-`holocron` actually does depend on this as a Python module, but only uses it as an external tool, since it does not have a stable API.
+While `docker-compose` can be installed from PyPI, `precompose` only uses it as an external tool, since it does not have a stable API.
+Because it is not used as a library, and because you may have obtained `docker-compose` from a place other than PyPI, it is not declared as a Python dependency of this module.
 It is used to preprocess the Compose file and interpolate any environment variables that may be present in the image name.

-`docker-compose` is also needed to run an application packaged with `holocron`.
+`docker-compose` is also needed to run an application packaged with `precompose`.

 ### [OSTree](https://github.com/ostreedev/ostree)

-`holocron` shells out to the `ostree` command-line tool in order to create its commits.
+`precompose` shells out to the `ostree` command-line tool in order to create its commits.

 ### [Podman](https://github.com/containers/podman)

-`holocron` shells out to `podman unshare` to simulate being root and to `podman pull --root` to pull container images.
+`precompose` shells out to `podman unshare` to simulate being root and to `podman pull --root` to pull container images.

 Your system must be configured in a way that `podman` can operate without root privileges (aka "rootless containers") - on most Debian and Ubuntu based systems, installing the `uidmap` package along with Podman should be enough.
 Your mileage may vary.

-`podman` is also needed to run an application packaged with `holocron`, since Docker does not have anything equivalent to an additional image store.
+`podman` is also needed to run an application packaged with `precompose`, since Docker does not have anything equivalent to an additional image store.
 It is strongly recommended to use version 3.0 or later of Podman; the APIs used by `docker-compose` are incomplete in earlier versions.

 ## Usage

 ```
-holocron [-h] [--repo OSTREE] [--sign-by KEYID] [--arch ARCH] [--variant VARIANT] BRANCH COMPOSE
+precompose [-h] [--repo OSTREE] [--sign-by KEYID] [--arch ARCH] [--variant VARIANT] BRANCH COMPOSE

 Import a Docker Compose application into ostree